EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

  int domain = (ipv6_available() && preferIPv6) ?
 AF_INET6 : AF_INET;

 ```
-From the above code, we can see that if IPv6 is avaiable and the `preferIPv6` is true, then we will use `AF_INET6` as domain to create the socket.
+From the above code, we can see that if IPv6 is available and `preferIPv6` is true, then we will use `AF_INET6` as the domain to create the socket.

 `fd = socket(domain, type, 0);`

-Here, the system call `socket` will be invoked, and the "real" socket get createdi, finally!
+Here, the system call `socket` will be invoked, and the "real" socket will finally be created!

 And there's a very important step: